Alexandria's founded by Alexander

 When at last, I managed to let go of Alexander, I moved to the next room with several maps.
 Firstly, the world as known to Alexander through Aristotle with a reconstruction of the map by the geographer Hekataios, followed by maps of what the world looked like after Alexander’s conquests and maps by the Arabs in our early Middle Ages.
 Against the long wall, a huge map of Alexander’s conquests was mounted with push buttons for the location of the battlefields and the cities he built on his way east.
 Next to it, there was a kind of Google map tracing his steps while zooming in on the terrain here and there as he marched through mountains and valleys – very impressive!

 Most exciting, though, was the 15-foot sarissa that visitors were allowed to handle.
 This is quite an experience, so heavy, so difficult to handle!
 I now could clearly see the joint halfway where the sarissa could be taken apart for transport and the counterweight butt at the bottom end with its sharp point.
 There were also two bronze helmets to try on.
-I never realized they had a leather lining, but then it was so evident for the soldiers could never have tolerated the steaming heat or blistering cold of the very metal on their heads, of course.
+I never realized they had a leather lining, but then it was so evident that the soldiers could never have tolerated the steaming heat or blistering cold of the very metal on their heads, of course.
 I was very much surprised by the weight on my head, and the Macedonian helmet, although rather comfortable compared to the Pilos one, created a kind of resonance, a surround noise like an echo, and I wondered how deafening this must have been on the battlefield.
 Wow!
 A showcase at the far end then contained elements of the full armor with breastplate, different types of helmets (Phrygian, Chalcidicean, Greek, etc.); greaves, lead catapult stones, decorative elements from shields and horse harnesses including a round plate representing a war elephant worth of Porus, etc.

 Inevitably, I was to come across the Alexander Mosaic, here as an oil painting by the Italian Michele Mastracchio, who created this scene shortly after its discovery in 1831.
 It may not be the best copy, but interestingly he filled in the blanks that are lost in the original scene.

-The next section is about the Persian Empire, Foe, and Fascination – and fascinating it was!
+The next section is about the Persian Empire, Foe, and Fascination – and how fascinating it was!
 The visitor is received by a lively Persian guard in glazed bricks from the Palace of Susa, and to the left is an amazing relief of an Achaemenid nobleman dating from the days of Darius I. Further, small items like Assyrian bracelets with animal heads, appliqués, and crowns in pure gold; an alabaster vase with an inscription in four languages (old Persian, Babylonian, Aramaic, and Greek) reading “Xerxes, the Great King”; a terracotta statue of a wealthy lady; clay tablets; several reliefs from Persepolis; a bronze cup inlaid with gold and silver figurines; cylinder seals; bronze bowls and libation cups; rythons inlaid with silver and gold; all wonderful pieces!

 Then follows the subject “vision of the others”, i.e., how the Greeks saw the Persians and how the Persians perceived the Greeks.
 To me, this might well have been Alexander’s vision of the Persian Empire before he conquered it.
 From the Greeks’ point of view, we mainly see the Persian life depicted on the vases, while the Persians express their perception of the Greeks rather on coins and cylinder seals.
 And then there are the gift-takers from the reliefs on the walls of Persepolis.